iocron/plesk-firewall/README.md

 4. Open crontab: `crontab -e`

 5. And add the following line: `@reboot bash /usr/local/psa/var/modules/firewall/firewall-custom.sh`

-*(alternatively you can use systemd & inotify (normally preferred, but a bit more complex))*
+	*(alternatively instead of the crontab you can use systemd & inotify (normally preferred, but a bit more complex))*

 ##### The Git Way (if you have git installed and configured on your server):